jrkerns/pylinac/docs/source/installation.rst

 So, if you're new to Python or you don't already have the packages listed, particularly numpy/scipy, it is best to get these from a source that has already compiled these packages.
-Installing them via ``pip`` won't work unless you have the underlying libraries installed, which is most likely not the case.
+Installing them via ``pip`` won't work unless you have the underlying libraries installed, which is often not the case.
 There are a number of places you can get them pre-compiled.
 Check out `Scipy's installation options <http://www.scipy.org/install.html>`_ for more on scientific distribution stacks.
 For people new to Python, the easiest solution is likely Python(x,y) or Anaconda.
-Both include the Spyder IDE, which appears similar to MATLAB.
+Both include the Spyder IDE, which appears similar to MATLAB's.
 Installing one of those will have you up and running in no time.